hammadullahkhan/peachtree-ng-10/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+Will build the app for English language.

+Run `npm run build:fr`
+Will build the app for French language.

+Note:
+If need to build for all the supported languages, then need to change a setting in angular.json file.
+Add following
+## "localize": true, in projects.peachtree-bank.architect.build.options -- line 27
+Then Run `npm run build` to build the application for all supported languages.
+The previous setting should be removed as it will not make the `npm start` to work.

+## Build for Production
+Run `npm run build --prod`.

 ## Running unit tests